Quarteron May 27, 2011 at 4:36 am

 “Don’t drop this one, okay?” she offered encouragingly.
 I nodded over the pout I was still trying to remove from my face, and pulled myself together for the ride back home.

 I still had not been able to play Street Fighter.
 It remained back at the store, almost certainly being violated by some other kid who would immediately beat it before I could claim my rightful place as champion.
 But I pushed those thoughts to the back of my mind as I delivered my mom’s soda and handed her the 19 cents in change.
 The amount made my mom ask why there was so much, which almost set off another round of tears, but I was able to keep most of it in as I explained that the price had changed.
 My mom, empathetic to the end, expressed how horrible of luck this was, placed a quarter in my hand, and told me to head back and play the game that I’d wanted.

 I did not suddenly spaz in joy.
 I didn’t run around the room shouting THANKYOUTHANKYOUTHANKYOUTHANKYOU like I totally did when my parents bought me a Game Boy for Christmas.
 Instead, I became a warrior, suddenly realizing that playing this game was clearly destiny.
-I went back to the convenience store, sizing up the Street Fighter cabinet while the clerk still worked to remove the buy viagra online cheap rest of the broken glass from the parking lot.
+I went back to the convenience store, sizing up the Street Fighter cabinet while the clerk still worked to remove the cheapest prices on generic viagra rest of the broken glass from the parking lot.
 I could stand nearby making polite gestures to offer to help, knowing they would be refused, but there was no time for that now.
 I had a game to destroy.

 It was then that I learned a very valuable lesson: The AI in that game was cheesy as *fuck*.